 Recent revelations of anti-Semitism among British Labor MPs and officials show the extent to which radical Islam has made inroads in Europe, Strategic Affairs Minister Gilad Erdan said Monday.

-Erdan, who will speak at The Jerusalem Post Conference in New York on May 22, also said: “Some Brits have a history against us,” and pointed to cases in which the British mandate displayed “unbalanced, pro-Arab behavior, even when Arabs murdered Jews.”
+Erdan also said that "some Brits have a history against us," pointing to cases in which the British mandate displayed "unbalanced, pro-Arab behavior, even when Arabs murdered Jews."

 However, the minister, who has been tasked with formulating the government's strategy to fight anti-Israel boycotts, said he does not think anti-Semitism has become mainstream in the UK.

-“I’ve met with British ministers and the government there passed a law prohibiting boycotts by municipalities,” Erdan said.
+"I've met with British ministers and the government there passed a law prohibiting boycotts by municipalities," Erdan pointed out.